affinda/affinda-typescript/docs/interfaces/ResumeSearchParametersCustomData.md

 • **query**: `Record`<`string`, `unknown`\>

-'equals' searches require the 'value' key inside the query, and 'range' searches require at least one of 'gte' (greater than or equal) and 'lte' (less than or equal)
+"equals" searches require the "value" key inside the query, and "range" searches require at least one of "gte" (greater than or equal) and "lte" (less than or equal)

 ___